SangonomiyaKoko/Kokomibot_docs/docs/en/quick_start.md

 You can enter the command `/set recent on` or `/set recents on` to enable the *Recent* or *Recents* function, but the number is limited due to server performance limitations

-> If you don't know what these two functions do, they will be introduced at the bottom of the article
+> If you don't know what these two functions do, they will be introduced at the bottom of the document

 ### > Change account language <